smillagallegos/PortfolioDataProjects/CFIA Food Recalls Project/README.md

 - **Data Cleaning & Transformation** – Standardizes formats, extracts key attributes, and classifies hazards.
 - **SQL Server Integration** – Stores processed data in SQL Server using SQLAlchemy for easy querying.
 - **Modular Scripts** – Each ETL stage can be run independently or as part of the full pipeline.
-- **Automation Ready** – Can be scheduled using Windows Task Scheduler, cron jobs, or adapted for cloud deployment.
+- **Automation Ready** – Can be scheduled using Windows Task Scheduler, cron jobs, GitHub Actions, or adapted for cloud deployment.

 ---